How to Throw a Kid-Friendly New Year’s Eve Party

-For the fourth year in a row we’re hosting a family-friendly New Year’s Eve party with our friends.
-I shared some great ideas last year, but thought I’d throw out a few more for your viewing pleasure for the 07-08 party.
+For the fourth year in a row, we’re hosting a family-friendly New Year’s Eve party with some friends.
+I shared some great ideas last year, but thought I’d throw out a few more as I plan this year’s party.

-This year since we’ve moved to a place with quite a bit more room than our last home, we added two other families to the celebration.
-The attendees count is now at twelve adults and seventeen children ranging from 2 – 10 years old.
+This past year, we moved to a place with quite a bit more room than our last home.
+Because of this, we added two other families to the guest list for our New Year’s celebration.
+The attendee count is now at twelve adults and seventeen children ranging in age from two to 10.
 The party may or may not be fun but it will almost certainly be loud.

-In an effort to keep the kids engaged I have a few very simple activities we’ll do with them to keep them reasonably entertained.
-I’ve learned from experience, seventeen children with nothing to focus on quickly attempt to commit anarchy and the result is very unpleasant on the ears, even with expanded square footage.
+In an effort to keep the kids engaged, I have a few very simple activities planned.
+I’ve learned from experience that seventeen children with nothing to focus on quickly leads to complete anarchy and the result is very unpleasant on the ears, even with expanded square footage.

 New Years Crafts for Kids

 I’m setting up a craft area with a couple of different projects to keep kids (and honestly, adults) busy.
 We’re going to make noisemakers, because it’s New Year’s Eve and also kids love noise.
 I decided to have a few different options since we have kids of varying ages and craft abilities.